ocsf/common-process-id/specification.md

 The above information is exposed by Linux kernel in [the `/proc` filesystem](https://docs.kernel.org/filesystems/proc.html).

 First, the PID namespace identifier for the PID namespace the process was created in is exposed in `/proc/<pid>/ns/pid` where `<pid>` is the process identifier in the PID namespace the filesystem is being accessed from.
+The PID namespace identifier is exposed as an inode number.
 The contents of this link are always the same no matter what PID namespace it is accessed from.
 However, elevated permissions are needed to read the link if the process in question is not owned by the querying user.